department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 You’ll need to apply for these benefits as soon as possible after becoming totally disabled.
 We’ll decide if you qualify, and we’ll notify you of the decision.

-To apply, fill out and sign VA Form 29-357 (Claim for Disability Insurance).
+To apply, fill out and sign a Claim for Disability Insurance (VA Form 29-357).
 Mail it to the address listed on the form.
 [Download VA Form 29-357](http://www.vba.va.gov/pubs/forms/VBA-29-357-ARE.pdf).

 <br>